 Designed To Be Flexible But Intuitive¶

 The streaming economy is working really effectively in many ways.
 Music is now seen as stable, so big institutional investors are flooding the space as they see streaming as a safe and predictable asset.
 But they want to invest in the biggest companies and the major labels have that market share, they have more artists – the biggest – they have more streams, more everything.
 The potency of fandom fading is a bigger problem than it seems to be on the surface.
 Without people investing in artists, this could have bigger trickle-down effects, like the possibility of losing DIY and underground scenes that rely on a community of fans to support them.
 You need to be mentally tough and fight off the negativity, otherwise you'll fail in the music business.
 Long gone are the days of CDs, cassettes, vinyl and digital purchases of an artist's work.
 Music streaming has become the fastest and most popular form of listening to a fan's favorite music artist's work.
 Whether it's a bar, nightclub, or live music venue, organisations require a license to play music.
 This can be obtained via a PRO, or by negotiating a deal with streaming services.
 Using an expert for Royalty Accounting Software is much better than trying to do it yourself.

-Updated by Anonymous 9 days ago
+Updated by Anonymous over 1 year ago

 Be grateful for what you are getting.
 UNO Online is a traditional card game with a unique deck of cards.
 Players must attempt to discard all of the cards provided to them.
 Players can discard their cards one at a time by matching the colour or number of the discard pile's last card.
 The game is won by the first person to run out of cards.